-Adult fiction editor and literary agent for the Madeleine Milburn Literary Agency; Structural editor for Atlantic Books; Proofreader for Pan Macmillan, Constable and Robinson, Little, Brown Book Group and Atlantic Books; Copywriter and creative strategist for various brands.
+Adult-fiction editor and literary agent for the Madeleine Milburn Literary Agency; freelance editor for a list of publishing houses and writers; copywriter and creative strategist for various brands.

 ‘Funny, touching and unpredictable’ Jojo MoyesEleanor Oliphant has learned how to survive – but not how to liveEleanor Oliphant leads a simple life.
 She wears the same clothes to work every day, eats the same meal deal for lunch every day and buys the same two bottles of vodka to drink every weekend.Eleanor Oliphant is happy.
 Nothing is missing from her carefully timetabled life.
 Except, somet... read more

 IF YOU ONLY READ ONE BOOK THIS YEAR MAKE IT THIS ONE.
 THE SUNDAY TIMES BESTSELLER . . .
 'If you like my stuff, you'll like this' STEPHEN KING'Wonderfully creepy - like a cold blade on the back of your neck' LEE CHILD'A tense gripper with a leave-the-lights-on shock ending' Sunday Times'There are shades of Stephen King when the reality bends into the sinister, and a deliciously creepy finale' D... read more